UPPS 04.01.07 - Appropriate Use of Information Resources

 The following activities exemplify inappropriate use of the university’s information resources.
 These and similar activities are strictly prohibited for all users:

 use of university information resources for illegal activities or purposes.
-The university may deal with such use appropriately, and may report such use to law enforcement authorities.
+The university will deal with such use appropriately and will report such use to law enforcement authorities.
 Examples of illegal activities or purposes include unauthorized access, intentional corruption or misuse of information resources, theft, and child pornography;

 failure to comply with laws, policies, procedures, license agreements, and contracts that pertain to and limit the use of the university’s information resources;

 the abuse of information resources including any willful act that:

 endangers or damages any specific computer software, hardware, program, network, data, or the system as a whole, whether located on campus or elsewhere on the global internet;

 creates or allows a computer malfunction or interruption of operation;